Course: Practical Philosophy & Meditation

 What is the present?
 We examine the powers and capabilities of the mind in the present moment.Part 5 - Freedom

 Freedom, love and truth and their relationship.
-Introduction to Meditation (for those who haven't taken it up earlier).
+Invitation to Introduction to Meditation.

 Part 6 - Part 12